-While not recommended safe bicycling practice in most instances, DC code states that bicyclists are allowed to ride on the sidewalk as long as they are outside the central business district (CBD).
-However, if cyclists do ride on the sidewalk they must yield the right-of-way to pedestrians.
+Yes.
+DC regulations state that bicyclists are allowed to ride on the sidewalk as long as they are outside the central business district (CBD).
+However, if bicyclists do ride on the sidewalk they must yield the right-of-way to pedestrians and ride at a speed appropriate to the context (DCMR Title 18, Section 1201.9-10).